 If I was to criticize anything in Lemmings, I’d have to point to the last handful of levels.
 For all its progressive design sensibilities, Lemmings was created in an era when games were expected to be hard, when the consensus view had it that actually beating one ought to be a monumental achievement.
 In that spirit, DMA pushed the engine — not to mention the player — to the ragged edge and perhaps a little beyond in the final levels.
 A blogger named Nadia, who took upon herself the daunting task of completing every single level in every single Lemmings game and writing about them all, described the things you need to do to beat many of these final levels as “exploiting weird junk in the game engine.”
 These levels are “the wrong kind of difficult,” she goes on to say, and I agree.
 Ah, well… at least the very last level is a solid one that manages to encompass much of what has come before, sending the game out on a fine note.

-To modern ears, the fact that this ludic masterpiece went from nothing to finished in barely six months sounds like an incredible feat.
-Yet six months was still a fairly long development cycle by the standards of the British games industry of 1990.
+To modern ears, taking this ludic masterpiece from nothing to finished in less than a year sounds like an incredible feat.
+Yet that was actually a fairly long development cycle by the standards of the British games industry of 1990.
 Certainly Psygnosis’s marketers weren’t entirely happy about its length.
 Knowing they had something special on their hands, they would have preferred to release it in time for Christmas.
 Thankfully, better sense prevailed, keeping the game off the market until it was completely ready.

 As Lemmings‘s February 1991 release date approached, Psygnosis’s marketers therefore had to content themselves with beating the hype drum for all it was worth.
 They sent early versions to the magazines, to enlist them in building up the buzz about the game.
 One by one, the magazines too fell under the thrall of the Lemmings Effect.
 Amiga Format would later admit that they had greeted the arrival of the first jiffy bag from Psygnosis with little excitement.
 “Some snubbed it at first,” they wrote, “saying that they didn’t like puzzlers, but in the end the sound of one ‘Oh, no!’ would turn even the most hardened cynic into an addict.”